Where to exchange money for Japanese yen

 The euro-yen exchangerate, updated to

-- is a bad exchange rate if it is lower than 1 euro = 157.80.
-You can do better than this.
+- is a bad exchange rate if it is lower than 1 euro = 178.20.
+You can find better than this.

 A general advice to understand if an exchange rate is good or not